Hanging Baskets and why you are better off without them.

 So here’s what they do:

-- Baskets are crammed plants, too many for the size of basket.
+- Baskets are crammed with plants, too many for the size of the basket.

-- The plants all compete for water and available food, the most needy die first.
+- The plants all compete for water and available food, the neediest die first.
 Which are always the biggest and showiest flowers.

-- A multipurpose compost is used as it’s lighter, but it also doesn’t retain water very well, so the basket dries out really quickly and the showiest flowers are the first to suffer.
+- Multipurpose compost is used as it’s lighter, but it also doesn’t retain water very well, so the basket dries out really quickly and the showiest flowers are the first to suffer.

-- They do add a granular plant food to the compost for you – however it can only release enough food if the granules are wet and because the baskets drain really quickly, they won’t get time to dissolve.
+- They do add granular plant food to the compost for you – however, it can only release enough food if the granules are wet and because the baskets drain really quickly, they won’t get time to dissolve.